Articles Of Organization In Virginia (Jun. 2026) – LLC Filing Guide

-To form your LLC, you will need to file your Articles of Organization with the Virginia State Corporation Commission (SCC).
-This can be done online through the SCC Clerk’s Information System (CIS) or by mail using Form LLC1011.
-You must pay a $100 filing fee, regardless of your filing method.
+To form your LLC, you’ll first need to file your completed Articles of Organization with the Virginia State Corporation Commission (SCC).
+Do this online via the SCC Clerk’s Information System (CIS) or by mail once you’ve completed Form LLC1011.
+You’ll need to pay the $100 filing fee, regardless of your chosen method.

-Let professionals handle everything for FREE – ONLY on BizReport.
+Let LegalZoom handle everything for FREE, ONLY on BizReport.

 Overview Of The Articles Of Organization In Virginia